-- (a) No income, gain or loss will be recognized by New Gaylord or Old Gaylord in the Distribution or as a result of certain aspects of the Restructuring.
-As a result of certain other aspects of the Restructuring, however, New Gaylord or Old Gaylord will recognize income, gain, or loss. - (b) An Old Gaylord stockholder will not recognize any income, gain or loss as a result of the receipt of New Gaylord Common Stock in the Distribution, except with respect to any cash received in lieu of fractional shares of New Gaylord Common Stock. - (c) An Old Gaylord stockholder's tax basis for the New Gaylord Common Stock and Old Gaylord Common Stock immediately after the Distribution, including any fractional share interest of New Gaylord Common Stock for which cash is received, will equal such stockholder's tax basis in the Old Gaylord Common Stock immediately before the Distribution, allocated in proportion to the relative fair market values of New Gaylord Common Stock and Old Gaylord Common Stock at the time of the Distribution. - (d) An Old Gaylord stockholder's holding period for the shares of New Gaylord Common Stock received in the Distribution, including any fractional share interest of New Gaylord Common Stock for
+(a) No income, gain or loss will be recognized by New Gaylord or Old Gaylord in the Distribution or as a result of certain aspects of the Restructuring.
+As a result of certain other aspects of the Restructuring, however, New Gaylord or Old Gaylord will recognize income, gain, or loss.

+(b) An Old Gaylord stockholder will not recognize any income, gain or loss as a result of the receipt of New Gaylord Common Stock in the Distribution, except with respect to any cash received in lieu of fractional shares of New Gaylord Common Stock.

+(c) An Old Gaylord stockholder's tax basis for the New Gaylord Common Stock and Old Gaylord Common Stock immediately after the Distribution, including any fractional share interest of New Gaylord Common Stock for which cash is received, will equal such stockholder's tax basis in the Old Gaylord Common Stock immediately before the Distribution, allocated in proportion to the relative fair market values of New Gaylord Common Stock and Old Gaylord Common Stock at the time of the Distribution.

-Common Stock was held as a capital asset.
+(d) An Old Gaylord stockholder's holding period for the shares of New Gaylord Common Stock received in the Distribution, including any fractional share interest of New Gaylord Common Stock for which cash is received, will include the period during which the stockholder held Old Gaylord Common Stock, provided that the Old Gaylord Common Stock was held as a capital asset.